Musashi no Ken

 The manga was adapted as a 72-episode anime television series by Eiken.

-The manga was also adapted into an NES platform game called Musashi no Ken – Tadaima Shugyō Chū (六三四の剣 ただいま修行中).
+The manga was also adapted into a Famicom platform game called Musashi no Ken – Tadaima Shugyō Chū (六三四の剣 ただいま修行中).
 The game was developed and published by Taito.
 It was released in Japan on August 8, 1986.

 Plot

-The manga tells the story of Musashi Natsuki, an aspired kendo swordsman.
-He was born to Eiichiro and Kayo Natsuki, in Iwate Prefecture of the Northeast region.
-Both his parents were acclaimed kendo swordsmen, especially his father Eiichiro who was nationally famous.
-After Eiichiro's death accidentally caused by his rival Kunihiko Tōdō's tsuki, Musashi vowed to defeat Kunihiko one day.
+The manga tells the story of Musashi Natsuki, an aspired kendō swordsman.
+He was born to Eiichirō and Kayo Natsuki, in Iwate Prefecture of the Northeast region.
+Both his parents were acclaimed kendō swordsmen, especially his father Eiichirō who was nationally famous.
+After Eiichirō's death accidentally caused by his rival Kunihiko Tōdō's tsuki, Musashi vowed to defeat Kunihiko one day.
 Unfortunately, Kunihiko retired from kendo out of guilt, and Musashi then aimed to beat his son Shura Tōdō instead.
 There was no hard feeling between them, however, and they remained good friends.
-Musashi trained hard as a child under the guidance of his mother Kayo, who had retired from professional kendo and now only did her day job as a full-time grade school teacher at Musashi's school, but he also got more practice from the local dojo with Ranko Todoroki, who later became one of his closest friends.
+Musashi trained hard as a child under the guidance of his mother Kayo, who had retired from professional kendō and now only did her day job as a full-time grade school teacher at Musashi's school, but he also got more practice from the local dojo with Ranko Todoroki, who later became one of his closest friends.